898 898 8787

 Who is at risk of grade 1 fatty liver disease?

-One of the most common risk factors for fatty liver disease is obesity and consumption of alcohol.
+One of the most common risk factors for fatty liver disease is obesity, and the consumption of alcohol.
 With the increasing obesity in the population, there is a rise in the prevalence of fatty liver.
 Here is who is at high risk of grade 1 fatty liver disease-

 NAFLD